Chelate complex modifications

-The modification NTA is also available in combination with complexed nickel ions (NTA-Ni).
-NTA and NTA-Ni are linked to an oligo (5´-terminus) using an azide via the copper free click chemistry.
+NTA is linked to an oligo (5´- or 3'-terminus) using an azide via the copper free click chemistry.

 1. Conjugation of DNA with protein using His-tag chemistry and its application to the aptamer-based detection system.
 Shimada J, Maruyama T, Hosogi T, Tominaga J, Kamiya N, Goto M; Biotechnology Letters (2008), Volume 30, Issue 11, pp 2001–2006.

 2. Oligohis-tags: mechanisms of binding to Ni2+-NTA surfaces.
 Knecht S, Ricklin D, Eberle AN, Ernst B; J Mol Recognit.
 (2009); 22(4):270-9. doi: 10.1002/jmr.941.